This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat low-fat dairy foods.
 Drink fat-free (skim) milk or 1% milk.
 Eat fat-free yogurt and low-fat cottage cheese.
 Try low-fat cheeses such as mozzarella and other reduced-fat cheeses.

 - Choose meat and other protein foods that are low in fat.
 Choose beans or other legumes such as split peas or lentils.
-Choose fish, skinless chicken or turkey, or lean cuts of beef or pork.
-Cut off any visible fat before you cook the food.
+Choose fish, skinless poultry (chicken or turkey), or lean cuts of red meat (beef or pork).
+Before you cook meat or poultry, cut off any visible fat.

 - Use less fat and oil.
 Try baking foods instead of frying them.
-Add less margarine, sour cream, regular salad dressing, and mayonnaise to foods.
-Eat fewer high-fat foods such as french fries, doughnuts, ice cream, and cakes.
+Add less fat, such as margarine, sour cream, regular salad dressing and mayonnaise to foods.
+Eat fewer high-fat foods.
+Some examples of high-fat foods include french fries, doughnuts, ice cream, and cakes.

 - Eat fewer sweets.
 Limit foods and drinks that are high in sugar.
 This includes candy, cookies, regular soda, and sweetened drinks.